Some 23 years before Montana became a state in 1889, the territory had a brewery. So they’ve long had their priorities straight in this region.

 Whitefish for Skiing, Hiking, and Drinking

-There was one more on my flight list that’s no longer available and thanks to my poor handwriting, I can’t tell you what it was.
-But I think it was good.
 I didn’t order a Going to the Sun IPA in the taproom because I had already bought a six-pack of that in a store a week earlier, a couple hundred miles away.
 I’d gladly buy it again right now.
-See what’s on tap here.

-Fun fact: the Great Northern Brewery Company’s building vies for the title of tallest in Whitefish: at three stories high.
-They’re also open later than any brewery I visited in Montana, probably because they serve a lot of food.
-You can pop by until 11:00 p.m.
+Fun fact: the building, now sold, vies for the title of tallest in Whitefish: at three stories high.
+They were also open later than any brewery I visited in Montana, probably because they serve a lot of food: until 11:00 p.m.

 What I wish I could have done in this area, but didn’t have the time, was to go on one of the Big Sky Brews Cruise trips around the Flathead Lake region.
 Their three to four-hour tours stop at three breweries (or cideries), with four samples at each stop, plus a brewery tour here and there.
 Participating breweries include some I’ve mentioned already, plus others I didn’t visit like Rough Cut and Sacred Waters.
 See BigSkyBrewsCruise.com and hit them up if you want to book out the whole van for your private group.